crazymykl/resque-pool-lifeguard/README.md

 Or install it yourself as:

-    $ gem install resque-pool-lifegaurd
+    $ gem install resque-pool-lifeguard

 ## Usage

-Add `require 'resque/pool/lifegaurd/tasks'` to your Rakefile (as well as the existing `resque-pool` config).
+Add `require 'resque/pool/lifeguard/tasks'` to your Rakefile (as well as the existing `resque-pool` config).

-Add `require 'resque/pool/lifegaurd/server'` to where you mount your resque-web GUI.
+Add `require 'resque/pool/lifeguard/server'` to where you mount your resque-web GUI.

 ## Development